Connectors area to add the data sources your team wants to analyze.

 - If a connector feeds charts or dashboards for multiple teams, give it a clear business name.

-- Run indexing after setup for the best chart and dashboard suggestions.
+- Run indexing or catalog sync after setup for the best suggestions and answer quality.